Code-Institute-Submissions/StephenPhilipOFlynn-project11/READMEproject.md

 Gallery page – has only one warning on hmtl.
 5.54 – correcting head / header elements for validator bugs.
 6.02 – register page clear.
 Gallery and index page has warnings only re heading for photo section.
-7-8 - adding video, and amending formatting to avoid overlay at monitor level in responsive design
+7-8 - adding video, and amending formatting to avoid deadspace at either side of teh video, at monitor level in responsive design

 Credits
 Website skeleton before personalisation- Love Running project, Code Academy.